melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 developed based on a number of factors described in the supplemental material ("Reef Delineation").
 Depth restrictions in the recreational fishery were fairly consistent from 2004-2016.
-Starting in 2017, depth restrictions eased in districts north of Pt.
-Conception and the recreational fleet targeted these depths (Figure \@ref(fig:fig-depthfished-cpfvonboard).
+Starting in 2017, depth restrictions eased in districts north of Point Conception and the recreational fleet targeted these depths (Figure \@ref(fig:fig-depthfished-cpfvonboard)).
 The deeper waters (40-50 fm) are outside of the mapped hard bottom habitat, but could be assigend to the larger areas considered as a factor in the index.

-We retained 4481 drifts for index standardization, with 1706 drifts encountering vermilion
+We retained 4481 drifts for index standardization, with 1706 drifts encountering vermilion rockfish
 (Table \@ref(tab:tab-data-filter-cpfvonboard)).

 Sample sizes by factors selected to model, excluding WAVE can be found in Tables